CQuIC/summer17-computing-workshop/Automation/notes.md

 in Schrodinger's picture and evolve the state of the particle.
 For simplicity, we consider a pure state.
 The programs doing the computations are already written.
-The computations involve a pipeline of several steps and in this lesson we will focus on how to automate running these steps.
+The computations involve a pipeline of several stpdf and in this lesson we will focus on how to automate running these stpdf.

 The lesson has three parts: part 0, part 1 and part 2.
 In part 0, we will do everything manually, running all the computations in the